-Financial adviser research1 carried out by Old Mutual International highlights the importance of trust planning.
+Financial adviser research1 carried out by Quilter International highlights the importance of trust planning.
 The data shows that out of those advisers who see new opportunities in offshore bonds, one in five say this is down to an increase in demand for trust planning.

 The research also shows that the number one area that advisers want support in is in trust planning.